Weak profit margins dampen U.S. producer inflation

 Economists had forecast the PPI rising 0.3 percent last month and remaining unchanged from a year ago.

 Prices for U.S. government debt gained marginally on the inflation data.
-U.S. stock indexes fell sharply, as a strong dollar threatened to erode the profits of multinational companies and tumbling crude prices pressured energy firms including Chevron Corp and Noble Corp.
+U.S. stock indexes fell sharply, as a strong dollar threatened to erode the profits of multinational companies and tumbling crude prices pressured energy firms including Chevron Corp (CVX.N) and Noble Corp (NE.N).

-While the weak inflation backdrop would normally be associated with a struggling economy, there appears to be little reason to worry given the fairly robust labor market.
+While the weak inflation backdrop would normally be associated with a struggling economy, there appears to be little reason to worry given the fairly robust labour market.

 "We would not take the producer prices report as a sign that the economy is secretly rotten if you pull back the tarp and take a look at the hull.
 The economy is creating millions of jobs," said Chris Rupkey, chief financial economist at MUFG Union Bank in New York.